How SPINE Implements the Multi-Agent Playbook

-A detailed mapping between Anthropic’s architectural blueprint for production-ready multi-agent systems and SPINE’s implementation.
+A detailed mapping between the Multi-Agent Playbook architectural blueprint for production-ready multi-agent systems and SPINE’s implementation.

 Reference Document: Multi-Agent Playbook (PDF)